Electrical Utility Lineworker Program FAQ

 Where can I get the application?

 The application will be available at the next information session.
-Information sessions are typically held yearly in January or February, unless otherwise announced.
+Information sessions are typically held yearly in February or March, unless otherwise announced.
+You must come to an information session in order to receive an application for the program.

 When is the application due?

-Typically late February or early March, depending on the date of the information sessions.
+Typically March or early April, depending on the date of the information sessions.

 What requirements do I need to apply?

 We will consider your criminal record & driving record.
-You must be eligible to obtain CDL.
+You must be eligible to obtain a Commercial Driver's License (CDL).
 You must have applied to LCC and obtained a minimum of 4 in each of the three placement tests.
 Some other conditions apply.
 Please view our initial application requirements to find out more information.

 How do I get accepted into the program?

-Each application is scored based on a number of items such as a pole climb test, LPAT (Lineworker Physical Ability Test), work and education experience, and scores on your LCC Accuplacer placement tests.
+Each application is scored based on a number of items such as a pole climb test, a physical ability test, work and education experience, and scores on your LCC Accuplacer placement tests.
 Your application will be scored by a diverse team of individuals from LCC.

 Where do the lineworker classes take place?